 The light we see with our eyes👀, visible light, is one type of electromagnetic radiation; because electromagnetic radiation carries through space, it is also known as radiant energy.

 a type of quantum particle that acts as a "force carrying particle" for electromagnetic energy.
 For example, when you turn on a flashlight🔦, trillions of photons shoot out, creating a beam of light that illuminates a dark area.
 The same concept is applied in lasers and in many incredibly important measurements involving concentrations of solutions, as we'll see in Unit 3.13

 😲Fun fact!
 The word LASER is actually an acronym for Light Amplification by Stimulated Emission of Radiation ⚡

-We'll get a deeper understanding of what light really is and its role in the quantum world in Unit 3.12.
+We'll get a deeper understanding of what light really is and its role in the quantum world in Unit 3.12